Tipsy Coffee Cakelettes and Peach Infused Bourbon

 - 2 Ripe Peaches - pitted and small dice

-- 3 Bourbon-Soaked Peaches - small dice (To make bourbon soaked peaches, place peach slices into a clean glass jar and cover with bourbon of choice, it can be an inexpensive brand.
+- 1 Cup Bourbon-soaked peach slices - small dice (To make bourbon soaked peaches, place peach slices into a clean glass jar and cover with bourbon (with or without the Southern Comfort) of choice, it can be an inexpensive brand.
 Seal jar and place in a cool dark place for at least a week or up to 1 month.
 Strain out the peaches, and use these for tipsy cakeletts and use the reserved peach infused bourbon for a Peach Old Fashioned.) - Reserve any liquid that the peaches give off for drizzling over cake batter.

 - 1 Stick Unsalted Butter - softened